 Camera hand strap

 The Hand Strap is a camera strap that you attach directly to your hand, which helps to prevent shoulder strain.
-I tried the Spider Pro Hand Strap (Link to Amazon)
+I tested the Spider Pro Hand Strap.

 According to the manufacturer, it’s

 - puts your hand in a perfect shooting position.